Hong Kong telecoms provider blocks website for first time citing security law

 “This case represents a clear step towards the end of a relatively free and open internet in Hong Kong,” said Fergus Ryan, an analyst with the Australian Strategic Policy Institute.

-Other major internet service providers in Hong Kong, China Mobile and PCCW, did not immediately reply to requests for comments when contacted by Reuters on Thursday afternoon.
+Other major internet service providers in Hong Kong, China Mobile and PCCW, did not immediately reply to requests for comment by Reuters on Thursday afternoon.

 The Hong Kong Security Bureau last week in an email declined to comment on specific cases but said the police “will act on the basis of actual circumstances and according to the law.”